nicklafferty/craftycody/content/crochet/coil-crochet-placemats.md

 ## How-to:

 You can use any thickness of rope and color of yarn you'd like.
 Also, be aware that 6 yards might not be enough to get the desired size.
 This was a total experiment for me, so learn from my mistakes!

+Start with a magic ring and place the end of the rope on top.
+I started with 14 single crochets in the magic ring.
+We're going to be single crocheting around the rope from start to finish.
+When you yarn over and pull up a loop, you will pull it up past the rope so it's even with the loop on your hook then finish the single crochet as normal.

+Pull the ring tight and your rope will fold in half.
+This is the beginning of the rainbow.

+Instead of crocheting in a spiral and working in the round, I'm going to be working in rows.
+So, chain one and turn your work, and then single crochet across as normal.
+Remember to always crochet around the rope.